dials/dials/doc/sphinx/documentation/tutorials/br_lyso_multi.rst

 ::

-   dials.reciprocal_lattice_viewer scaled.*
+   combine0-29 $ dials.reciprocal_lattice_viewer scaled.*

 .. figure:: https://dials.github.io/images/br-lyso-multi/rlv-all.png
    :alt: reciprocal space all data

-   reciprocal space all data

-Note here we are looking in the crystal frame (see toggle), a sensible resolution limit has been set and the integrated data are being projected.
+Note here we are looking in the crystal frame (see toggle in the tool panel), a sensible resolution limit has been set, and the integrated data are being projected.
 You can also “switch on” individual data sets to really see what bits of reciprocal space we are adding.

 .. figure:: https://dials.github.io/images/br-lyso-multi/rlv-subset.png
    :alt: reciprocal space all data

-   reciprocal space all data

-This also, if you zoom in and switch on the reciprocal cells, allows you to actually *see* the Miller indices 🙂 by counting from the origin outwards in multiples of the reciprocal cell:
+If you zoom in and switch on the reciprocal cells, this also allows you to actually *see* the Miller indices by counting from the origin outwards in multiples of the reciprocal cell:

 .. figure:: https://dials.github.io/images/br-lyso-multi/rlv-index.png
    :alt: reciprocal space all data

-   reciprocal space all data

 Post Experiment Processing
 --------------------------

-Once all the data are processed you can use a tool from ``xia2`` called ``multiplex`` - this will do many of the steps listed above and more, to assess how well the data sets agree in a pairwise manner:
+Once all the data are processed you can use a tool from ``xia2`` called ``xia.multiplex`` - this will do many of the steps listed above and more, to assess how well the data sets agree in a pairwise manner:

 ::

-   xia2.multiplex ../sweep-*/integrated.* min_completeness=0.9
+   mplex $ xia2.multiplex ../sweep-*/integrated.* min_completeness=0.9

 Now we can start asking some tricky questions about the *best* subsets of data to use for the next steps in your data analysis.
-This command will keep all the clusters which are >= 90% complete, then scale and merge the data for each of those clusters to allow direct comparison - here inspection of ``xia2.multiplex.html`` is critical.
+This command will keep all the clusters which are >= 90% complete, then scale and merge the data for each of those clusters to allow direct comparison - here inspection of the generated ``xia2.multiplex.html`` is critical.
 There is a *lot* of information in there so worth paying attention to.
+Here we go over some of the commonly useful sections of the report.

 Preferential Orientation
 ~~~~~~~~~~~~~~~~~~~~~~~~

-One risk with e.g. *in situ* data collection is that the samples grow
+One risk with *in situ* data collection is that the samples can grow
-with a particular crystallographic axis perpendicular to the plate.
+with a particular crystallographic axis, perpendicular to the plate.
 This
 in turn means that small rotations with the plate perpendicular to the
 beam will repeatedly record the same small volumes of reciprocal space.
 This may be assessed by considering the distributions of the unit cell